devongarde/ssc/README.txt

 - any known workarounds, fixes or solutions;
 - a video of a dance interpretation of the issue (might just be optional, this).
-Email everything to mail@ssc.lu (if the collected files are more than small, please use a public file server and email the link).
+Email everything to ssc@dylanharris.org (if the collected files are more than small, please use a public file server and email the link).
 Do NOT send anything confidential.
 Furthermore, unless you state otherwise, we reserve the right to publish some or all of the information sent in